 If you’ve suffered blunt trauma to the mouth, it’s important to contact us immediately to maximise treatment success.
 A knocked-out tooth has the best chances of successfully re-rooting if put back in within ten minutes.
 The longer it is left, the worse the chances get.
 Please also try to avoid touching the root of the tooth and keep the tooth clean.
 Ideally, if safe, place the tooth gently back into the socket or if this is not possible put it into a cup of milk until you get to the clinic.

-How Can I Avoid Potential Emergency Dental Treatment?
+How Can I Avoid Potential Emergency Dental Treatment in London?

 Keeping up to date with your routine check-ups and seeing a dentist every six months can help reduce the likelihood of needing emergency dental treatment.
 In these appointments, the dentist will check for any signs of infection, decay or gum disease along with reviewing the success of any treatments you have had done, such as fillings or crowns.
 Staying up to date with this standard of care helps to ensure continued awareness about the health of your mouth.
 Additionally, maintaining a high level of oral hygiene day-to-day can help prevent infection and keep the teeth healthy.